bogdandanciu/4D-Trajectory-Generation/README.md

 ![orthodrome](https://user-images.githubusercontent.com/28689295/38273040-9ba684ca-3793-11e8-99bc-c54885818317.png)

 The vertical profile is generated using the performance model of an Airbus A320.
-Using the orthodrome distance between the chosen airports and assuming a minimum cruise time of 15 minutes an optimal cruise level is then determined together with the variable speeds and vertical rates of change for each leg of the flight profile.
+Using the orthodromic distance between the chosen airports and assuming a minimum cruise time of 15 minutes an optimal cruise level is then determined together with the variable speeds and vertical rates of change for each leg of the flight profile.

 ![a320 performance](https://user-images.githubusercontent.com/28689295/38273978-0cc2c338-3796-11e8-8fcc-b4c063eb12ac.JPG)